By Matthias Lippert, VP Customer Services, Basware

 in just a matter of months.

-so easy to use, the amount of emails received by my team has reduced
+easy to use, the amount of emails received by my team has reduced by

-have also resulted in an overall 24% reduction in the total volume
+also resulted in an overall 24% reduction in the total volume of

-Critically, we’ve seen our new approach deliver our key objectives
+we’ve seen our new approach deliver our key objectives of speed and

-of speed and performance.
-Average customer response time has dropped
+performance.
+Average customer response time has dropped dramatically

-dramatically from four hours to just 55 minutes and we have cut our
+from four hours to just 55 minutes and we have cut our average

-results feed into our renewed commitment to serving our customers in
+into our renewed commitment to serving our customers in the best way

-the best way possible, which we call the Basware Support Promise.
+possible, which we call the Basware Support Promise.
+Sharing our

-Sharing our support SLAs with our customers is key to this
+support SLAs with our customers is key to this initiative, as we

-initiative, as we build a transparent, open relationship, and with
+build a transparent, open relationship, and with service desk

-service desk customer satisfaction scores shooting up by 11% in a
+customer satisfaction scores shooting up by 11% in a matter of

 Unlocking employee productivity